xtdb/xtdb-tutorial/6-delete.nextjournal.md

   * **You have your manifest** :
-      * *You have permission to land, continue to the space port.*
+      * *You have permission to land, continue to the spaceport.*

   * **You do not have your manifest** :
       * *You do not have permission to land.
 You can either return to [Saturn](https://nextjournal.com/xtdb-tutorial/match) or continue at your own risk.*

-# Space Port
+# Spaceport

-It’s a turbulent ride down to the space port.
+It’s a turbulent ride down to the spaceport.
 To take your mind off the colossal storm outside, you check the xtdb manual for the `delete` operation.

 > Currently there are only four transaction operations in xtdb: put, delete, match and evict.
 >